Story: Parliament

 Women’s representation

-The number of women in Parliament, which had been rising from the 1980s, settled at a level of about a third of MPs.
+The number of women in Parliament, which had been rising from the 1980s, settled at about a third of MPs in the early MMP years.
 Women attained many positions of high office.
 Replacing Jim Bolger in late 1997, Jenny Shipley became the first female prime minister.
-In 1999 Helen Clark was the first woman to be prime minister following an election.
+In 1999 Helen Clark was the first woman to become prime minister following an election.
 She remained in power until 2008.
 The first female speaker of the House of Representatives, Margaret Wilson, held office from 2005 to 2008.
-Following the 2008 election there were 41 women MPs.
+Following the 2020 election there were 58 women MPs, the highest number and proportion (48.3%) ever; they were 33% of the 175 women ever elected to the House.
+In 2022 there were 61 women and 59 men MPs.

 Māori representation

-Under MMP, the number of Māori electorate seats was determined by the number of Māori choosing to be on the Māori electoral roll rather than the general roll.
+Under MMP, the number of Māori electorate seats was determined by the number of Māori who chose to be on the Māori electoral roll rather than the general roll.
 The number of Māori seats rose to five in 1996, six in 1999 and seven in 2002.
-In addition, other Māori were elected to general electorate or party list seats.
-Proportionally, the Māori presence in the House rose to slightly above the proportion of Māori in the population as a whole at the 2008 election.
+Other Māori were elected for general electorates or on party lists.
+The Māori presence in the House rose to slightly above the proportion of Māori in the population at the 2008 election.
 Peter Tapsell was the first Māori speaker of the House, from 1993 to 1996.

 Party-hopping

 In the late 1990s some MPs changed their party allegiance while in Parliament – a phenomenon described as ‘party-hopping’ or ‘waka-jumping’.
-The Labour-led government passed legislation in 2001 that required those resigning from their parties to vacate their seats.
-This legislation expired at the election of 2005, by which time the ‘party-hopping’ epidemic of the previous decade had diminished.
+The Labour-led government passed legislation in 2001 that required MPs resigning from their parties to vacate their seats.
+This legislation expired at the election of 2005, by which time the ‘party-hopping’ epidemic of the previous decade had subsided.
+A Labour-led government passed the Electoral (Integrity) Amendment Act 2018, a renewed attempt to prevent waka-jumping.

 Prosecuting MPs

 In the 2000s a number of MPs were prosecuted for criminal acts.
 ACT MP Donna Awatere Huata’s seat was declared vacant in 2004, and she was convicted of fraud in 2005.
 Labour’s Taito Phillip Field lost his ministerial position in 2005.
-He was then charged with bribery and corruption and convicted in 2009, after being defeated in the 2008 election.
+Defeated in the 2008 election, he was charged with bribery and corruption and convicted in 2009.

 Questioning MPs’ entitlements

-Aspects of MPs’ remuneration, such as accommodation allowances and travel, and the parliamentary funding of political parties, have been controversial.
+Aspects of MPs’ remuneration, such as accommodation allowances and travel, and the parliamentary funding of political parties, have sometimes been controversial.
 Some argued that an independent body should set and administer MPs’ entitlements.
 Legislation to this end was introduced in 2002 but not passed.
-However, from 2009 information on expenses began to be released, and in 2010 the government expressed support for an independent authority to deal with MPs’ entitlements.
+From 2009 information on expenses was released.

 Adapting to change